Local moving companies in Phoenix

 When relocating from Phoenix to Oklahoma, a few details are worth keeping in mind to avoid last-minute hiccups.
 Beyond choosing a mover and packing your belongings, it’s helpful to consider local rules, permit requirements, and other practical factors that could impact your move.

 - State licensing: In Oklahoma, in-state household goods movers are certified and licensed by the Oklahoma Corporation Commission (OCC).
-Make sure your moving company is fully licensed before you hire them.
+Make sure your moving company has all the proper licenses before you book with them.

-- Moving permits: You won’t need a moving permit in Oklahoma, but it’s a good idea to check the local parking regulations ahead of your move.
+- Moving permits: You won’t need a moving permit for Oklahoma, but it’s smart to look into local parking rules before your move.

 - Change of address: Make sure to submit your USPS change of address form at least a week before you move.
 You’ll be able to choose your official move date so your mail is forwarded to Oklahoma seamlessly.
 Get started here.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Opting for Released Value Protection is the most cost-effective choice since it comes at no extra expense.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
-With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.
+With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.
 For example, if your mover were to lose or damage a set of fine china weighing 15 pounds, you would only be compensated $9 (60 cents x 15 pounds).
 If you require coverage for the full value of your items, it is advisable to discuss alternative options with the moving company or explore third-party insurance providers.

 Things to do in Oklahoma